AgustinBaffo/CarND-pj6_Kidnapped-Vehicle/README.md

 ## Project Introduction
 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project a 2 dimensional particle filter is implemented in C++.
+In this project a 2 dimensional [Particle Filter](https://en.wikipedia.org/wiki/Particle_filter) is implemented in C++.
 The particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.

 This is the output of the project: